h-escoffier/WILDkCAT/README.md

 **WILDkCAT** is a set of scripts designed to extract, retrieve, and predict enzyme turnover numbers (**kcat**) for genome-scale metabolic models.

+> [!WARNING]
+> WILDkCAT is currently in 'beta' version.
+Some parameters (such as the penalty score) are not yet finalized and some features are still under development.
+> Please do not hesitate to try the package, share your experience, and report any issues or suggestions by opening an issue on the [Issues](https://github.com/h-escoffier/WILDkCAT/issues) page.

 ---

 ## Installation